srishtiparti/ServerSideValidationProcessing/README.md

+# To execute
+Clone in local folder
+Run node index.js

 # Server Side Validation and Processing
 The validations and form processing are on the server-side only.
 # HTML Static Content -